Riverscapes/PBR/workshops/2021/USU/WATS-5620/index.md

 </div>

 ## Course Textbooks
 **Mandatory Texts** - A hard copy of both the manual and pocket-guide will make your participation in the courses easier, but *free digital versions* are available below.
-If you do not have hard copies, please have a PDF open in the background.
+If you do not have hard copies, please have a PDF open in the background during class.

 For the workshop, we rely on the a [Design Manual]({{ site.baseurl }}/manual) and the [Pocket Guide]({{ site.baseurl }}/resources/pocket), which  free electronic versions are below.
 Print copies of manual are available for ~ $60 [on Amazon](https://www.amazon.com/Low-Tech-Process-Based-Restoration-Riverscapes-Design/dp/1543972993/ref=sr_1_1?keywords=low+tech+process-based+restoration&qid=1558989073&s=gateway&sr=8-1) or [on BookBaby](https://store.bookbaby.com/bookshop/book/index.aspx?bookURL=Low-Tech-Process-Based-Restoration-of-Riverscapes) and waterproof versions of the pocket guide can be [purchased here](http://www.anabranchsolutions.com/store/p7/pocketguide.html).